Aug 25, 2025 Chinenye Ozowara

 1. Identify your stakeholders early

 Begin by mapping out all relevant individuals and groups, whether they're directly affected by the project, influence decisions, or need to stay informed.
-Prioritize stakeholder groups so you focus efforts appropriately and don't underestimate critical influencers.
+Prioritize stakeholder groups to focus efforts appropriately and avoid underestimating critical influencers.

-Use a stakeholder classification tool, like the Power-Interest Grid, to plot stakeholders based on their influence and interest level, then tailor your engagement accordingly.
+Use a stakeholder classification tool, such as the Power-Interest Grid, to plot stakeholders by their influence and interest levels, then tailor your engagement accordingly.

 Clearly define categories: